MARTIMM/question-answer/docs/content-docs/setup/structures.md

 ## Questions

 Questions are what it is all about.
-In short a piece of text to pose the question and a field where the answer can be given.
+In short, a piece of text to pose the question and a field where the answer can be given.
 However, more data is needed to fully display a question like what kind of input do we need, are there limits, is there a choice from a set of possibilities etc.

 * **action**; A name of a method which can be called on a previously provided object.
 The method is called when the answer on the question in accepted and saved in the users data.
 * **buttons**; Show buttons when repeatable is turned on.
 This is on by default.
 You might turn it off if you want to use keys and/or drag and drop.
-* **callback**; A name of a method which can be called on a previously provided object.
+* **check-cb**; A name of a method which can be called on a previously provided object.
 The handler must check for correctness of the input value for that question and return an error message if test fails.
 * **default**; A default value when no input is provided.
 * **description**; A question.
 When empty, title is taken.
 * **fieldlist**; The fieldlist is used to fill e.g. a combobox or a list input field.